 My hon.
 Friend the Member for Christchurch (Sir Christopher Chope) mentioned Sweden, but an article in The BMJ—a research study—concluded that Sweden and the US are the only two countries that are failing to reduce their numbers of deaths.
 In fact, it is far more accurate to compare Sweden with its Nordic neighbours.
 Sweden has 586 deaths per 1 million people, while its neighbour Norway has 279, so I am not quite sure why Sweden would be cited as a country of success.[Official Report, 24 November 2020, Vol. 684, c.
 8MC.]

 No, there is no time—I am sorry—because I want to go on to what other Members have said.

 I want to talk about mental health and just correct a few points, particularly on frontline workers.
-On the evidence we have at the moment, the two groups of people who are suffering with their mental health as a result of this pandemic are those people who had pre-existing mental health conditions and frontline workers who are suffering from post-traumatic stress disorder.
-For those frontline workers, a package was put in place straightaway by the NHS, which provided each frontline worker with three counselling sessions, numerous apps and the ability to have a contact and to receive immediate counselling, as well as a website where they could go through the tools used to work through their feelings.
-Almost every trust manager put in place a support package for frontline workers in their hospitals, and yesterday the NHS announced a further £15 million to support the mental health of frontline workers.
+On the evidence we have at the moment, the two groups of people who are suffering with their mental health as a result of this pandemic are people who had pre-existing mental health conditions and frontline workers who are suffering from post-traumatic stress disorder.
+For those frontline workers, a package was put in place straight away by the NHS, which provided each frontline worker with three counselling sessions, numerous apps and the ability to have a contact and to receive immediate counselling, as well as a website where they could go through the tools offered to work through their feelings.
+Almost every trust manager put in place a support package for frontline hospital workers, and yesterday the NHS announced a further £15 million to support the mental health of frontline workers.

-I cannot answer anybody else, but I will write to people.
-This has been an important debate in the middle of one the greatest public health emergencies that this country has faced, and I would like to end by again thanking everyone across the country for playing their part to reduce the rate of transmission and to protect their loved ones and our local communities.
+I cannot respond to anybody else, but I will write to Members.
+This has been an important debate in the middle of one of the greatest public health emergencies that this country has faced, and I would like to end by again thanking everyone across the country for playing their part to reduce the rate of transmission and to protect their loved ones and our local communities.